 In this solution, GPS receiver must have more than two ports of Event Marker input.
 In the experiment, radar outputs a TTL synchronization signal pulse while microwave is transmitted.
 At the same time, the pulse is input into GPS receiver's Event Marker input, and triggers the video capturing system.
 Then, the synchronization signal pulse is input into GPS receiver in regular intervals so that the coordinates of radar antenna are naturalized with the GPS epoch of the GPS receiver antenna.
-Similarly, While digital video capturing system is running, it output a pulse to GPS receiver's Event Marker input in regular intervals so that the coordinates of CCD camera is naturalized with the GPS epoch of the GPS receiver antenna.
-See Figure2 2.
-Multi-sensors associated with each other This solution is divided into two kinds of solutions due to GPS receiver.
+Similarly, While video capturing system is running, it output a pulse to GPS receiver' Event Marker input in regular intervals so that the coordinates of CCD camera is naturalized with the GPS epoch of the GPS receiver antenna.
+See Figure 2 (1).
+2. Multi-sensors associated with each other This solution is divided into two kinds of solutions due to GPS receiver.

-a) If GPS receiver has only one Event Marker input, Radar still works in the same way as No. 1 solution.
+- 1) If GPS receiver has only one Event Marker input, Radar still works in the same way as No.1 solution.
 The digital video capturing system begins to capture video automatically as soon as it receives the first dating pulse from radar.
 Meantime, the time code from the GPS receiver, the highly accurate one-pulse-per-second output (PPS pulse), is imported and stored along with the time of each captured frame image in the file that can be used to synchronize the video and positioning data.
-See Figure2 (2a). b) If GPS receiver hasn't Event Marker input (such as GPS OEM card), the time code (PPS pulse) or position data from the GPS receiver must be imported in the radar data flow in regular intervals.
-Digital video capturing system works as No. 1).
-See Figure2 (2b).
+See Figure 2 (2a). - 2) If GPS receiver hasn't Event Marker input, such as GPS OEM card, the time code (PPS pulse) or position data from the GPS receiver must be imported in the radar data flow in regular intervals.
+Video capturing system works as No. 1).
+See Figure 2 (2b).
 3. Using special host computer A special host computer is used to work as a master controller.
-All the information, both positioning information from GPS receiver and marker data from radar and digital video capturing system, is collected into the host computer and stored in synchronization file.
-See Figure2 (3).
+All the information, both positioning information from GPS receiver and marker data from radar and video capturing system, is collected into the host computer and stored in synchronization file.
+See Figure 2 (3).
+3. Synchronization signals communication between multi-sensors 3.1 Key technologies According to the multi-sensors cooperation solutions, the communication between multi-sensors relates to the following contents. - 1.
+Serial Communication between computer and GPS receiver.
+It includes serial communication between their serial ports or computer's serial port and GPS receiver National Marine Electronics Association (NMEA) output port. - Communication between serial port and TTL pulse I/O port.
+It includes communication between computer serial port and Even Marker port or PPS output port of GPS receiver, and communication between computer and radar synchronization signal pulse output port. - 3.
+Communication between TTL pulse I/O ports.
+It is the communication between radar synchronization signal pulse output port and Event Marker port of GPS receiver.